-Life-style, medical history and medication were examined by questionnaires.
+Life-style, personal history (job, marriage, education, etc.), family history, environment, smoking, social and economical back ground, health status, clinical symptoms, medical history and medication were examined by questionnaires.
 These questionnaires are checked by a physician at the medical examination.
-All drugs were to be documented by participants; the physician confirms them at interview and codes drugs used during the last two weeks.
+All drugs were to be documented by participants; the physician confirms them by interview and codes drugs used during the last two weeks.

-Blood and urine analysis including renal and liver functions, serum protein and lipids, and complete blood count, lipid peroxide, fatty acid fractions, sex hormones and geriatric disease markers were also examined.
-Serum and DNA samples were stored in deep freezers for future examinations.
-As for DNA analysis, genotypes related geriatric diseases such as Alzheimer's disease, arteriosclerosis, osteoporosis, benign prostate hypertrophy and diabetes mellitus were examined with the agreement of the participants.
+Blood and urine analysis including renal and liver functions, serum protein and lipids, minerals, glucose, HbA1c, Insulin, Vitamin A, sialic acid, lipid peroxide, fatty acid fractions, thyroid hormones, DHEA-S, and complete blood count were also examined.
+DNA of the first visit participants was stored in deep freezers for future examinations.
+As for DNA analysis, genotypes related geriatric diseases such as AlzheimerÅfs disease, arteriosclerosis, osteoporosis, benign prostate hypertrophy and diabetes mellitus were examined with the agreement of the participants.